Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/02_zOS_Connect/index.md

 The goal is to create a z/OS Connect Service and monitor it with the Dynatrace OneAgent for z/OS Java.

-### Step 1: Create z/OS Connect Service using z/OS Explorer
+### Step 1: Establish Connection to z/OS Connect Server
 - Open z/OS Explorer by double clicking the `zosxplorer` icon on the Desktop

 ![z/OS Explorer](../../assets/images/zosexplorer.png)